wing5wong/artisan-whs-static/source/_news/2019-10-29_gold-and-silver-for-wanganui-kyokushin-karate.md

 ---
 A relatively inexperienced Wanganui Kyokushin Karate team has returned home from the 50th New Zealand Kyokushin Karate Championships in Hastings with two titles and a silver medal.

-For most in the 10-strong squad it was their first foray on to the national mat, but **Kelly Mallet, (former WHS student)** young Jake Hood and Kolby Sullivan were up for the challenge.
+For most in the 10-strong squad it was their first foray on to the national mat, but **Kelly Mallet**, (former WHS student) young Jake Hood and Kolby Sullivan were up for the challenge.

 **Mallet won the senior novice women title**, Hood the heavyweight colts (16-17yr) division and Sullivan was runner-up in the junior (U50kg) boys section.